Free Discontinuity Regression: With an Application to the Economic Effects of Internet Shutdowns: Free Discontinuity Regression

 \subsubsection{Convexification Through Calibrations}

-The MS functional \eqref{eq:MS} is non-convex due to the inclusion of the second penalty term.
-This is a threat to consistent estimation of the regression function, as minimization routines need not converge to global optima.
-In practice, this expresses itself by artifacts, meaning spuriously estimated boundaries and discontinuities (\citealp[Fig. 4-5]{brown2012completely}; \citealp[Fig. 5]{pock2009algorithm}).
-A common approach for non-convex objective functions is to re-estimate the model many times for various initializations of the solution and pick the solution that delivers the smallest objective function or some other goodness of fit measure.
-Apart from being computationally intensive, such an approach is likely to fail for functional minimands or real-valued vectorial minimands with dimension larger than 1, as then the set of potential initializations is too large.

-To circumvent this, we rely on the method of calibrations introduced in \citet{alberti2003calibration} to convexify the MS functional.
-The idea is to lift the problem to a higher dimension by considering the graph $\Gamma_f$ of $f$ and finding a vector field $p:\mathbb{R}^{d+1}\to\mathbb{R}^{d+1}$ on the lifted space which maximizes the flux through the graph.
+The MS functional's non-convexity through its third term threatens consistent estimation, as optimization routines need not converge to global optima.
+In practice, this manifests as spurious discontinuities and boundaries (\citealp[Fig. 4-5]{brown2012completely}; \citealp[Fig. 5]{pock2009algorithm}).
+A common approach to non-convex optimization is to re-estimate the model multiple times with different initializations and select the solution that minimizes the objective function.
+However, this approach becomes computationally infeasible for functional minimands with dimension larger than 1, as the set of potential initializations grows too large.
+Moreover, it is not guaranteed to converge to the true global minimum.
+We resolve this using calibrations \citep{alberti2003calibration, pock2010global}, which lift the problem to a higher dimension by considering the graph $\Gamma_f$ of $f$.
+The key is finding a vector field $p:\mathbb{R}^{d+1}\to\mathbb{R}^{d+1}$ on the lifted space that maximizes flux through the graph.
+This yields the convex relaxation: